 Malaria can be cured with prescription drugs.
-The type of drugs and length of treatment depend on which kind of malaria is diagnosed, where the patient was infected, the age of the patient and how severely ill the patient was at the start of treatment.
+The type of drugs and length of treatment depends on which kind of malaria is diagnosed, where the patient was infected, the age of the patient, and how severely ill the patient was at the start of treatment.

 Travelers engaging in casual sex run the risk of infection with a sexually transmitted disease, especially when practicing unprotected sex.